PD-Graduation-Project/PD-Detection-Models/1_Spiral_Drawing_Models/README.md

-> **Note:** Most notebook cell outputs have been cleared to keep the repository clean and easier to navigate.
+> **Note 1:** Most notebook cell outputs have been cleared to keep the repository clean and easier to navigate.
 >
 > All code cells are preserved and fully executable.
 >
 > Key outputs, such as confusion matrices, are included in the README file, and training logs are available in the `results/` folder as text files.
+>
+> **NOTE 2:** Files and models that are no longer going to be used were moved to archived folders.
+If you are re-running the notebooks you may need to change the directories. (same for the whole `experiments` folder)

 # Phase ONE [**DONE**]